-On average, listings lease in the $20's per square foot per year.
-The Central Chula Vista region is seeing a an increase in rates.
-In the last 3 months, the median rate rose $25 per sqft per year.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Central Chula Vista region is seeing a decline in rates.
+In the last 3 months, the median rate fell $8 per sqft per year.
 That's a 20% decrease in rent.

-Compared to the rest of the San Diego market, the Central Chula Vista submarket has smaller rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the San Diego market, the Central Chula Vista region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 21 listings have been made available, which means listings might be going fast.
+In the last 90 days, 21 listings have been posted online, which means spaces are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 5% of the available space in the Central Chula Vista are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 5% of the office spaces in the Central Chula Vista are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Central Chula Vista folk.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by car is the most popular way to get to work amongst Central Chula Vista residents.
+Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.